jisc-services/Public-Documentation/PublicationsRouter/consultation/duplicate_handling.md

 | Embargo | High |  |
 | Licence | High |  |

-## Checkbox alternative to duplicate filter options and rankings
+## Checkbox alternative to drop-down filter options and rankings
 If the proposed duplicate filter options do not meet your needs or consensus cannot be reached on rankings, then another approach would be to offer a "menu" approach.

 This would be presented as a set of ~35 checkboxes:
 * one checkbox for each of the 26 metadata fields listed in the table above
-* 6 checkboxes corresponding to increases in the number of Authors, Author-ORCIDS, Funders, Funder-IDs, Grant-numbers, Licences
+* 6 checkboxes corresponding to increases in the number of Authors, Author-ORCIDs, Funders, Funder-IDs, Grant-numbers, Licences
-* a few additional checkboxes related to other attributes, such as notification source.
+* additional checkboxes for other attributes such as: Article PDF available; All duplicates from publishers; None from secondary source.

 Your selections would then determine which duplicates you receive - for example, if you ticked checkboxes for just "Publication date" and "Funder count" and "Grant-number count", then you would only receive duplicates which have a publication date (where one had not been provided before) or where the number of funders or grant-numbers has increased (compared to the maximum values seen in all prior notifications).

-(Although this alternative offers maximum flexibility it is more costly and would take longer to implement.)

 ## Consultation Feedback
 We would welcome your comments on the following topics: